kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 			- seen as a down payment with monthly cost
 			- capex + opex
 		- No Upfront Payments Reserved Instance (NURI) -> Smaller discount
-			- rent but w/ committment
+			- rent but w/ commitment
 			- high opex, low capex
 - pay less when you use more and as AWS grows